DJDevon3/CircuitPython/Ultimate GPS Featherwing/README.md

 Currently not DST aware code.
 You must set timezone offset yourself.

+# Work in Progress
-Will have DST aware timezone in the future which changes + or - 1 twice a year (work in progress)
+- Automatic DST correction + or - 1 twice a year

 Thanks to [Neradoc](https://github.com/Neradoc) for coding the Timezone offset correction for Adafruit GPS.